 Because of that need, we developed the whole idea of constraint mapping.
 First, focus on what are the constraints in play and then determine which you want to change and monitor for the consequent emergence of a clearer pathway you can take.
 That in turn has now morphed into Estuarine Mapping which focuses on the energy gradients and counterfactuals that tell you what domains you can actually play in, regardless of where you would like to be.
 With the state of my knees (no cartilage under the kneecaps) routes that were available to me in my youth is no longer possible and I need to be realistic.
 Within that framework, or standalone timing is everything.
 Walks that are possible in summer are barely passable in winter and so on.
 The Flexuous Curves framework, building on market life cycle theory with complexity added on for good measure focuses on when you can do things.
 Trying to break a dominant pattern in its growth phase is impossible, once it starts to fail or becomes commoditised, then the opportunity can present itself.
 Then of course there is Cynefin which starts with the nature of the system you are in, or more importantly the nature of the transition you want to achieve, and which then determines the type of decision you can make.

-Issues of authority, consultant, consent and debate are all secondary to context; more on those tomorrow.
+Issues of authority, consultantation, consent and debate are all secondary to context; more on this in a future post.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.